 Yield parameters and shelf life

 Analysis of data showed in Table 2 that effect of plant growth regulators on yield parameters and shelf life of gaillardia viz., number of flowers per plant, flower yield per plant (gm), flower yield per plot (kg), flower yield per ha (t/ha) and shelf life (hrs).
 The maximum number of flowers/plant (77.66), flower yield/plant (177.50 g), flower yield/plot (4.43 kg) and flower yield (14.76 t/ha) were noted with GA3 100 ppm whereas, minimum number of flowers per plant (59.46), flower yield per plant (123.71g), flower yield per plot (3.09 kg) and flower yield per ha (10.29 t/ha) was recorded with Control.
 After successful vegetative phase only, the plant could step into reproductive phase with better yield.
 Similar results were found by Ramdevputra et al. (2009) and Salem et al. (2016) in gerbera.
 Highest flower yield/plant with GA3 might be due to a greater number of flowers per plant and improvement in weight of flowers per plant and production of large number of laterals at early stage of growth which had sufficient time to accumulate carbohydrate for proper flower bud differentiation due to enhanced reproductive efficiency and photosynthesis restrictive plant type.
 The results are in agreement with the findings of Sindhuja et al. (2018) and Kuri et al. (2018) in china aster.
 Highest flower yield/plot (4.43 kg) with GA3 might be due to highest flower yield per plant.
 The results are in agreement with the findings of Sindhuja et al. (2018) and Kuri et al. (2018) in china aster.
 Significantly increase in flower yield with GA3 might be due to a greater number of flowers per plant and improvement in weight of flowers per plant.
-Close parallelism between vegetative growth and flowering, and it is possible that promontory effect of GA3 on vegetative growth, associated with efficient mobilization capacity.
+Close parallelism between vegetative growth and flowering, and it is possible that promotory effect of GA3 on vegetative growth, associated with efficient mobilization capacity.
 These results are in harmony with outcome of Gupta and Dutta (2000) and Ramdevputra et al. (2009) in chrysanthemum.
 The maximum shelf life (42 hrs) of flowers was recorded in treatment T2 (GA3 100 ppm) while, minimum shelf life (35.33 hrs) of flowers recorded in treatment T1 (Control).
-This might be due to the increase activity of amylase enzyme by GA3.
-Which hydrolyzed the extensive starch reserves and released the reducing sugar.
+This might be due to the increase activity of amylase enzyme by GA3.which hydrolyzed the extensive starch reserves and released the reducing sugar.
 Reducing sugars being osmotically active cause an influence of water, resulting in increased shelf life of flowers.
 Similar result was observed by Navale et al. (2010) in chrysanthemum.

 Table 2.
 Effect of different plant growth regulators on yield parameters and shelf life of gaillardia.